In this blog, we are going to look at IVR payment compliance, why it’s important, and the benefits and consequences of not being compliant.

 IVR PCI compliance is part of good business, but there are benefits aside from the money you save by installing an IVR system and the time your customers save from being on hold.
 When you are PCI-compliant, you significantly reduce the risk of financial data security breach and the hefty costs associated with mishandling customer information.
 You might also reduce your payment processing costs.

 Consequences of Non-Compliance

 Without those steps, you are risking a financial data breach and that could have serious consequences for your company.
-Aside from the risk to customer loyalty, you can expect a $50 to $90 fine for each cardholder who has had his or her information compromised.
+Aside from the risk to customer loyalty, you can expect a $50 or higher fine for each cardholder who has had his or her information compromised.
 You could also face a lawsuit from the people affected and all the costs of litigation involved with that.
 Furthermore, your credit card processor may discontinue their service with you or your ability to process payment cards could be impacted.

 What Features/Abilities Should I Look For in an IVR Bill Pay System?

 Before you adopt an IVR Bill Pay System, do your research.
 While there are several systems on the market, they do not all offer the same benefits.
 Ideally, you should limit your search to companies that offer the following benefits:

 - Card Acceptance Rules

 - One-time Payment Option for Customers

 - Convenience Fee Options